awsandy/cloud9-tunnel-desktop/README.md

 *Best Practice: reduce the scope of these permissions using a more specific resource and/or adding a condition clause.*

-Note: IAM Permissions may take a few minutes to propagate.
+Note: Modified IAM Permissions may take a few minutes to fully propagate.

 -----

-### 3. Tunnel to your desktop from your local machine securely using SSM
+### 3. Tunnel to your desktop from your local machine securely using AWS Systems Manager

 Login to AWS using the AWS cli using your local machine